keyboardio/Model01-Firmware/README.md

 # Keyboardio Model 01 Firmware

-The default firmware for the Keyboardio Model 01
+_The default firmware for the Keyboardio Model 01_

-This is a quick start guide for folks who are familiar with Arduino and generally know what they are doing.
-If you want a deeper introduction, [check out the wiki.](https://github.com/keyboardio/Kaleidoscope/wiki/Keyboardio-Model-01-Introduction)
+<h3>This is a quick start guide for folks who are familiar with Arduino and prefer to use the command line.
+For everyone else:

+ * [Check out the wiki](https://github.com/keyboardio/Kaleidoscope/wiki/Keyboardio-Model-01-Introduction) for a more in depth introduction to how the Model 01 keyboard and the Kaleidoscope firmware work.

+  * If you have questions, [The community forums are happy to help!](https://community.keyboard.io/)</h3>

 # Download and install